-This bill would additionally require an applicant for a certificate to practice nurse-midwifery to provide evidence of current advanced level national certification by a certifying body that meets standards established and approved by the board.
-This bill would also require the board to create and appoint a Nurse-Midwifery Advisory Council consisting of certified nurse-midwives in good standing with experience in hospital and nonhospital practice settings, alternative birth settings, and home settings, a nurse-midwife educator, as specified, and a consumer of midwifery care.
-This bill would require the council to consist of a majority of certified nurse-midwives and would require the council to make recommendations to the board on all matters related to nurse-midwifery practice, education, disciplinary actions, standards of care, and other matters specified by the board, and would require the council to meet regularly, but at least twice a year.
-This bill would also prohibit corporations and other artificial legal entities from having professional rights, privileges, or powers under the act, except as specified.
+This bill would additionally require an applicant for a certificate to practice nurse-midwifery to provide evidence of current advanced level AB 1306 -2- national certification by a certifying body that meets standards established and approved by the board.
+The bill would also require the board to create and appoint a Nurse-Midwifery Advisory Committee consisting of certified nurse-midwives in good standing with experience in hospital settings, alternative birth settings, and home settings, a nurse-midwife educator, as specified, 2 qualified physicians, and a consumer of midwifery care.
+This The bill would require the committee to consist of a majority of certified nurse-midwives and would require the committee to make recommendations to the board on all matters related to nurse-midwifery practice, education, disciplinary actions, standards of care, and other matters specified by the board, and would require the committee to meet regularly, but at least twice a year.
+This bill would prohibit corporations and other artificial legal entities from having professional rights, privileges, or powers under the act, except as specified.
 The bill would authorize specified entities to employ a certified nurse-midwife and charge for professional services rendered by that certified nurse-midwife, as provided.